camunda/camunda-docs/docs/components/modeler/bpmn/escalation-events/escalation-events.md

 An escalation can be caught using a boundary event, or using an event subprocess.
 It is caught by one catch event at most, and this will be the catch event in the nearest parent flow scope.

 It is not possible to define multiple escalation catch events with the same `escalationCode` in a single scope.
-It is also not permitted to have multiple escalation catch events without an `escalationCode` in a single scope.
+It is also not permitted to have multiple escalation catch-all events in a single scope.
 The deployment gets rejected in these cases.
 However, it is possible to define both an escalation catch event referencing an escalation with a particular `escalationCode` and an escalation catch-all event within the same scope.
 When this happens, the escalation catch event that matches the `escalationCode` is prioritized.